Role of Typography: Choosing the best font for email [Infographic]

 So when you read an article in a newspaper, your brain automatically perceives that the message is informative and authenticated.
 When you flip through a comic book, the wiggly text conveys a casual and humorous tone.
 In case of email too, based on the font used, you shall experience different emotions.
-So choosing the best font for email is necessary
+So choosing the best font for email template is necessary.

 Use of best font for email and need for fallback fonts

 Even though there are many different types of fonts, they can be generally categorized based on the way in which each character is modeled.

 Serif Fonts: The characters in the serif fonts have these small “swishes” or flourishes that tend to connect with other characters to give an overall flow to the words.